fiannuzzi/next_word_prediction_demo/index.Rmd

 These expressions are called **n-grams**: for example, *Alice-saw-the* and *saw-the-rabbit* are the two 3-grams that can be extracted from the sentence "Alice saw the rabbit"

-The higher *n*, the more sophisticated the language model (if is is based on enough data)
+The higher *n*, the more sophisticated the language model (if it is based on enough data)

 Such an n-gram model predicts what word is likely to follow n-1 words given in input.
 Following the example above, a 3-gram model is likely to predict *the* to be the word following "Alice saw"